COSC1127-AI/pacman-contest-cluster/README.md

 Designed & developed for RMIT COSC1125/1127 AI course in 2017 by lecturer A/Prof. Sebastian Sardina (with programming support by Marco Tamassia), based on an original script from Dr. Nir Lipovetzky.
 Since then, the tool has been continuously improved and extended to fit RMIT COSC1125/1127 and UNIMELB COMP90054 AI course.

-The system and scripts in it require Python 3.x.
+The system runs on Python 3.x.
+Currently used on Python 3.6.

 **CONTACT:** Prof. Sebastian Sardina (ssardina@gmail.com) and Dr. Nir Lipovetzky (nirlipo@gmail.com)